Tracking UB football's undrafted free-agent signings: LB James Patterson to join Bills for rookie camp, WR Justin Marshall heads to Atlanta

 People are also reading…

+In 56 games over five seasons with the Bulls, the 6-foot, 232-pound Patterson was an All-Mid-American Conference selection in 2020 and 2021, and a second-team selection in 2022.
+This season, he had 417 tackles, including 41.5 tackles for loss, four interceptions, 10 passes defended, 8.5 sacks, nine forced fumbles and three fumble recoveries.

-Patterson is the second former University at Buffalo player from his family with pro football aspirations.
+Patterson is the second sibling his family to leave UB with pro football aspirations.
 His twin brother, Jaret, is one of UB’s most prolific rushers and is preparing for his third season with the Washington Commanders.

-Marshall is a 6-foot-3, 210-pound graduate transfer who is from Conyers, Ga.
-He led the Bulls in receiving yards (837 yards on 64 catches) and receiving touchdowns (nine) in 13 games in 2022.
-Marshall was fifth in the Mid-American Conference in receiving yards and was one of five players tied for second in receiving touchdowns this season.
+"I just want one opportunity,” James Patterson told The Buffalo News at UB's pro day in March.
+“I don't think it's going to be any bad things to look forward to.
+No bad opportunities.
+All opportunities are good opportunities.
+You've just got to make the best of it.
+I don't care what league or what type of team tries to pick me up, I just want the opportunity to play football.
+I'm just a little kid, at heart, and I just want to play football until I can't anymore."

 Support Local Journalism